SebastianDixon/CyclingTourInterface/README.md

 # CyclingTourInterface
-Rank, address points and times to riders apart of teams inside a cycling tour.
+Rank, input points and times for riders apart of teams inside a cycling tour.